composer/composer/doc/04-schema.md

 The syntax is the same as for the "trusted" property.
 Packages and vendors listed in the "trusted" can also always be installed for developing.

+Setting "trusted-dev" does nothing if "trusted" is not set.

 ### autoload

 Autoload mapping for a PHP autoloader.